 A French breakfast is always seen as the classic dark and strong coffee with a croissant or pain au chocolat.

-While this is true for breakfasts “on the go” and romantic breakfasts with your new lover, usually however, big families tend to not have croissants since they’re more on cereal, bread, jam, or fruits.
+While this is true for breakfasts “on the go” and usual romantic breakfasts with your new lover; however, big families tend to not have croissants since they’re more on cereal, bread, jam, or fruits.
 But, the baguette myth is absolutely true!

-If you walk in any city around 12pm, you will see tens if not hundreds of people carrying their baguette for lunch.
-This is tradition and must not be criticised.
+If you walk in any city around 12pm, you will see tens if not hundreds of people carrying a baguette for lunch.
+This is tradition and must not be criticized.

 However we do lack English-speaking skills, which means some people have a limited way to communicate with strangers, and this can be seen as rude.
 For example, a waiter in Paris might only know basic English words relative to his job, so he would not be able to ask you about your day, where are you from or what did you think of the food.

-So many things are so-called “French” in English that are truly not.
+So many things are so-called “French” in English but they are truly not.